Finance and Investments

 Share this article

+“Location, location, location” remains the top three criteria for a good buy, so it’s no wonder real estate professionals focus so much attention on the best places to buy rental property.
 In the past few years, the biggest trend in real estate has been migration.
 People keep heading to good weather, more space, and more affordable locations within the US.
 Cost of living and quality of life are becoming more influential, alongside usual factors such as strong labor markets.

 According to a survey of real estate consultants and industry professionals, here are the top 15 markets to watch: